 Why are shipping costs so high?

-Shipping costs increased significantly last year because carriers implemented fuel surcharges on top of typical annual general rate increases (GRI).
+Shipping costs increased significantly last year because couriers implemented fuel surcharges on top of typical annual general rate increases (GRI).
 Peak season surcharges further led to the increase in shipping costs.